wcrandall/Studier/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/wcrandall/Studier.git`
+- Clone this repo to your local machine using `git clone https://github.com/wcrandall/Studier.git`

 ## Contributors
 * <a href="https://github.com/wcrandall"> Wyatt Crandall </a>